Water, Sanitation and Hygiene (WASH) in Schools

 In Uganda, it is estimated that over 75% of disease burden is preventable and linked to poor hygiene and inadequate sanitation facilities and practices.
 In many villages, poor sanitation and household hygiene is a major health issue, contributing to diseases such as diarrhea, dysentery, trachoma and associated illnesses, including malaria.

 Nakalanga village is located on the northern shore of Lake Victoria in Bukaleba Parish, Bukatube Sub County, Mayuge district, approximately 35 km from Musita, along the Iganga-Jinja Highway.
 The village is home to more than 4,000 people, and in early 2014, had very low latrine coverage of less than 40%.
 At that time, there was only one community pit latrine, which was already filled up and unusable.
-Open defecation and dumping of rubbish was very common among community members, leading to contaminated runoff into the lake.
-With only one bore hole serving the entire village, community members routinely drew water from the lake shore to avoid lining up for clean water from the borehole.
+Open defecation and dumping of rubbish were very common among community members, leading to contaminated runoff into the lake.
+With only one borehole serving the entire village, community members routinely drew water from the lake shore to avoid lining up for clean water from the borehole.

 With funding from Nourish International, CCUg implemented a pit latrine project in the summer of 2014, constructing two community pit latrines and bathrooms in Nakalanga Village A and B. As part of the project, staff members and Nourish interns educated and sensitized over 840 community members in safe sanitation and hygiene practices.